ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Cleaner, safer, scalable — without rewriting your entire codebase
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-JavaScript Closures Explained Clearly (Without the Usual Confusion) - <a href="https://codebyumar.medium.com/javascript-closures-explained-clearly-without-the-usual-confusion-95a7a53ac84a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Closures are a cornerstone of JavaScript, but many developers struggle to understand them.
-Learn what closures really are, how they work…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 Do you ever feel like TypeScript ‘types’ are slowing you down? - <a href="https://medium.com/codetodeploy/do-you-ever-feel-like-typescript-types-are-slowing-you-down-9f2544a1f564?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>